EMR and other First Responder Certifications

 Starting your EMS career as an EMR

 1. You must successfully complete a state-approved Emergency Medical Responder (EMR) course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Responder.
 The EMR course must have been completed in the past two years, and the Program Director needs to verify your successful completion on the National Registry website.
-To locate a state-approved course in your area, you will need to contact your state EMS office.
+To locate a state-approved course in your area, you must contact your state EMS office.

 2. You are required to have a current CPR-BLS for “Healthcare Provider” or an equivalent credential.